 Many of the violent actions recorded against Turkish Cypriot villages were blamed on groups of well armed Greek Cypriot irregulars.

 Violent actions against Greek Cypriots in villages that were in the conflict area or left isolated were blamed on Turkish Cypriot militia groups and the Turkish army.
+The diary of a British airline pilot living near the invasion area records the indiscipine and aggressiveness of many (but not all) Turkish soldiers.

 Especially in the Paphos District, some younger Turkish Cypriot villagers fled over the mountains to the occupied north, some fled to the SBAs but many stayed where they were (although their villages were often surrounded with movement severely restricted).
 Those caught trying to reach the Turkish area were arrested and returned to their village.